7 Areas of Life to Set Goals in to Balance Your Life

 3. An inspirational goal and habit tracker to help you build the life you’ve always wanted

-a pink notebook
+a notebook for goal setting

 When you state your goals and share them with others, they become more real and present.
 Again, failing in this manner is more difficult.
 Telling others about your goals motivates you to act.